emcbem/BoardGameStatTracker/README.md

 The main idea is a way to keep track of all the times I play board games with my fiance.
 I want to know who wins the most for specific games.
 I want to be able to pick a random game to play based on a criteria that I specify.
-I also want to make it so that you can link other users to a instance of a board game getting played.
+I also want to make it so that you can link other users to an instance of a board game getting played.
 So you can keep other users updated on games you played with them.

 ## Creator